Skip to main content

 • The “Victim”:

-“Norman Skinner Simpson was born on January 1881, took a Scottish Triple Qualification in 1905, joined the Indian Medical Service in 1906, on 1st September as Lieutenant, and became Colonel 26 years later.
+Norman Skinner Simpson was born in January 1881, took a Scottish Triple Qualification in 1905, joined the Indian Medical Service in 1906, on 1st September as Lieutenant, and became Colonel 26 years later.

-In between he had seven years of Military duty, joining a civil service in 1913 and again going back to war fronts in 1914 in Egypt.
-He was posted in Gallipoli in 1915 and moved to the Mahsud Campaign of North West Frontiers of India in 1917.
+In between, he had seven years of Military duty, joining the civil service in 1913 and again going back to the war fronts in 1914 in Egypt.
+He was posted in Gallipoli in 1915 and moved to the Mahsud Campaign of the North West Frontiers of India in 1917.
 After another visit to Egypt in 1918, he finally joined the Jail Department of India in February 1921.
 After serving for some years as a superintendent of Presidency Jail in Calcutta, for six months, he was an Inspector General of Prison and held his last post in 1929.” reads a portion of his Obituary as written by fellow Englishman and colleague W.G.
 Hamilton who said, “Our views on penal reform were identical; he was a humane man and held enlightened and very progressive views on the treatment of prisoners.”

 Forensic Report Images of Writers after the Incident.